Today, RE/MAX Holdings announced the launch of a new one-of-a-kind franchised mortgage brokerage known as Motto Mortgage.

 - This is a pretty significant move by RE/MAX

-- Seeing that real estate agents often dictate mortgage decisions
+- Seeing that real estate agents often dictate mortgage decisions on behalf of their home buyer clients

 - Could be seen as a defensive move to combat other tech-heavy players such as Redfin and Zillow